flowchart TD

 204.3.3 3.3 The Variance Preserving Prescription

 The design goal that emerges is to choose \(\sigma^2\) so that the per layer gain is close to one in both directions.
-For a linear or odd nonlinearity, forward stability requires
+For a linear network or an odd nonlinearity that behaves linearly near zero, forward stability requires

 \[ \sigma^2 = \frac{1}{d_{\text{in}}}, \]